MicrosoftDocs/power-automate-docs/articles/data-operations.md

 To do this:

-1. Add the **When a HTTP request is received**<!--note from editor: Can you ask someone to change the UI to "When an HTTP request is received"?--> trigger to your flow.
+1. Add the **When an HTTP request is received** trigger to your flow.

 2. Select **Use sample payload to generate schema**.